grandrews7/ZLab-Startup/README.md

 Replace `<username> with your ZLab username
 Replace '<group>` with `zusers` if you are in ZLab, `musers` if you are in Moore Lab, or `rusers` if you are a rotation student in either group
-Access the notebook server from another terminal on your computer with `ssh -N -L 8888:<z011>:8888 <username>@z011`
+Access the notebook server from another terminal on your computer with `ssh -N -L 8888:<z011>:8888 <username>@z011` You can then open your notebook server in your favorite web browser by navigating to `localhost:8888`